kyma-project/kyma/docs/headless-cms/docs/03-02-docstopic-cr-lifecycle.md

 The status of the DocsTopic CR depends heavily on the status phase of all Asset CRs it creates.
 It is:

-- `Ready` when all related Asset CRs already are in the `Ready` phase.
+- `Ready` when all related Asset CRs are already in the `Ready` phase.
-- `Pending` when it awaits the confirmation that all related Asset CRs are in the `Ready` status.
-If any Asset CR is in the `Failed` status, the status of the DocsTopic CR remains `Pending`.
+- `Pending` when it awaits the confirmation that all related Asset CRs are in the `Ready` phase.
+If any Asset CR is in the `Failed` phase, the status of the DocsTopic CR remains `Pending`.
 - `Failed` when processing of the DocsTopic CR fails.
 For example, the DocsTopic CR can fail if you provide incorrect or duplicated data in its specification.